nickersan/tn-query-jpa/README.md

 ## Usage

-Each JPA repository should extend `com.tn.query.jpa.AbstractQueryableRepository`; an instance of `com.tn.query.jpa.JpaQueryParser` should be passed to the JPA repository when it is created.
+Each JPA repository should extend `com.tn.query.jpa.QueryableRepository`.

 For example, when using Spring Boot's JPA extension, given a class:
 ```java